txje/Unicycler/README.md

 ### Running time

 Unicycler is thorough and accurate, but not particularly fast.
-Two main factors influence the running time: the genome size/complexity and the number of long reads.
+In particular, the [Long read bridging](#long-read-bridging) step of the pipeline can take a while to complete.
+Two main factors influence the running time: the number of long reads (more reads take longer to align) and the genome size/complexity (finding ideal bridge paths is more difficult in complex graphs).

 Unicycler may only take an hour or so to assemble a small, simple genome with low depth long reads.
 On the other hand, a complex genome with many long reads may take 12 hours to finish or more.
-If you have a very high depth of long reads, subsampling them will make Unicycler run faster and probably not affect your assembly.
+If you have a very high depth of long reads, subsampling for only the best reads will make Unicycler run faster and probably not adversely affect your assembly.

 ### Long read length